emolden/prime-solo-project/README.md

 Admins can view league data and update existing teams.
 This functionality streamlines the team creation process by allowing admins to interact with the data while viewing it.

 ## Make a Plan
+1. First, I made wireframes to map out the functionality of the app.

+2. Then, I made a plan for my database.

+3. The first step in my creation process was to create my database, datatables, and dummy data.

+4. With the dummy data, I did a spike on MUI X Data Grid to make sure this would be a good resource for my League Data page.
+Currently, the admin can change the team each user is assigned to.

+5. Then, I created my Register To Play pages.
+To make the process as clear as possible, I used conditional rendering throughout the registration.

+6. After a user registers to play and the admin places them on a team, the user can see their teams on the Home page.
+Also on theHome page users can go to see and edit their personal information.

 ## Prerequisites